 About the Acquired Autonomic Dysfunction Program

-Autonomic dysfunction (dysautonomia) is a condition in which the autonomic nervous system (ANS) isn’t working properly.
-The ANS controls many basic functions including breathing, heart rate, digestion, body temperature and more.
-The condition can impact the function of vital organs, such as the heart, intestines and bladder.
+Autonomic dysfunction (also called dysautonomia) is a condition in which the autonomic nervous system (ANS) isn’t working properly.
+The ANS controls the “automatic” functions in the body, including breathing, heart rate, blood pressure, digestion and body temperature.
+The condition can cause dysregulation of vital organ systems and greatly impact a child’s ability to function.

 Patients we treat

 The Acquired Autonomic Dysfunction Program (AADP) sees new patients younger than 18 years of age.
 We treat patients diagnosed with autonomic dysfunction, including but not limited to postural orthostatic tachycardia syndrome (POTS).
 This program will be inclusive of (replace) the existing POTS Program and will provide an even broader range of services and expertise to these complex patients.

 Requirements for participation in the program, to support care coordination: